kuhlaid/carrboro-composting/README.md

 Use `yarn install` to install the node modules defined in the package.json file.

-Then use `yarn build` to check everything builds correctly and then `yarn run serve` to see how the new site looks and navigates.
+Then use `yarn build` to check that all of the documents are referencing links and other content correctly and then `yarn run serve` to see how the new site looks and navigates.

 **Technical Note: If you are testing Docusaurus locally and the command line that serves the Docusaurus site is closed unexpectedly, it is best to simply log out of the computer and log back so you can start the site using a new instance (since `port in use` issues will be difficult to resolve otherwise).**